berensp/berensp.github.io/pages/apologia.md

 	- ***Sed contra:*** The x factor here is free will, necessary for *agape*.
 - **Faith vs. Reason / Faith vs. Science.** This one is ubiquitous and cited nowadays as a top reason—if not *the* top reason—for disaffiliation.
 	- ***Sed contra:*** It surprises me somewhat that people find it so compelling since a) it's a falsely-aporetic conflict, and b) looking to the scientific method to prove or disprove the existence of God is self-refuting.
-- **Geographic/Cultural Hypothesis of Religious Adherence.** The "born into it" principle (e.g., if you're born in Saudi Arabia, you're statistically unlikely to become Christian).
-Of course this is less true today than it was years ago (in our globalizing, secularizing world).
-	- ***Sed contra:*** Trotted out frequently, because, well, people find it gripping, but ultimately, this is classic genetic fallacy.
 - **Occam's Razor.** Natural explanations for the universe, life, consciousness, and morality don't require positing supernatural entities, making theism an unnecessary hypothesis.
 	- ***Sed contra:*** But they do.